 All excursions, academic and extracurricular, are fully supervised by appropriately qualified staff.
 The College also actively encourages students to develop new friendships as well as care for each other as a community.
 Students who experience homesickness or issues of personal adjustment should initially seek assistance from their mentor.
 While it is rarely necessary, students may be referred to other College support staff, including chaplains and counsellors.

 Clothing should be comfortable.
 Students dress casually on campus - jeans, t-shirts, jumpers, etc, are standard dress items.
-More formal dress will be needed for the valedictory dinner.
-Examples include:
+Students will need sports gear for some activities and more formal dress for the valedictory dinner.
+Examples of formal wear include:

 - Suit, shirt, pants and tie.